-To ensure that mental health issues are promptly identified and addressed, we conduct training for newly appointed managers, supervisors and general managers on such matters as knowledge about mental health and how to handle it at the workplace.
-We train mid-career hires in mental health self-care techniques to help them stay mentally and physically healthy.
+To ensure that mental health issues are promptly identified and addressed, we are utilizing our e-learning system to provide support to all employees for balancing treatment with work and teaching about mental health self-care, and also conducting training for newly appointed managers, supervisors and general managers on matters such as knowledge about mental health and how to handle it at the workplace.
+We also train mid-career hires and strive to help them stay mentally and physically healthy.